3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

 Performance is at the heart of every website.

 Every effective website design contains these 6 elements.
-Knowing what they are is a great way to set yourself up for success before you head into your website redesign.
+Knowing what they are is a great way to set yourself up for success before you head into your website redesign and help you develop a more effective project plan.

 Let's dive in.